 Investigators: Francesca Di Silvio, Jamie Morgan, Valentina Michelotti, NHLRC, Montgomery College,

 The AELRC updates and continually maintains this free, online, searchable directory of information about currently available language assessments, hosted by CAL.
 The FLAD also includes a free, web-based tutorial designed to support educators in selecting an assessment.
 The existing FLAD resources focus on university audiences; the AELRC is developing new web-based materials for heritage, K-12, and community college educators with information about how to use the FLAD to select assessments that meet their needs.

 Investigator: Bradford Salen

-The AELRC is developing a database (N=~1,200) of pre-rated simulated oral proficiency tests in seven languages from a previous study of pre- and post-study abroad students.
+The AELRC is developing a database of about 1,200 pre-rated simulated oral proficiency tests in seven languages from a previous study of pre- and post-study abroad students.
 We will support this effort by working with Georgetown graduate students, internal researchers, and external researchers to further anonymize the data for national research, transcribe it, and make it available for widespread use.

 The AELRC is currently conducting a study of K-12 world language program evaluation.
 This national study, which includes both focus group interviews and a questionnaire, gathers information from teachers and administrators about their experiences with and perceptions of world language program evaluation in their schools.
 The goal of this study is to investigate teachers’ and administrators’ experiences with K-12 world language program evaluation in order to begin to determine their needs.